Best Iced Coffee RecipesCategories Food

 I love a good iced coffee.
 It’s my afternoon go to almost always.
 It serves as my pick-me up and caffeine boost all in one.
 Plus I’m loving the new macchiatos Starbucks is rolling out.
 But as someone who wants to travel & save more this year and also prefers to keep my sugar intake in check, I’ve been opting to make my drinks at home.
-So today, I wanted to share a few of my favorited recipes.
+So today, I wanted to share a few of my favorite recipes.

 This recipe comes from one of my favorite go to plant-based sources: Minimalist Baker.
 It’s probably the simplest of the bunch involving only coffee, almond milk iced cubes and chocolate syrup.
 I love it for it’s simplicity but also because of the use of almond milk for iced instead of water.
-This helps keep flavors intact and prevents you from getting watered down coffee.
+This helps keep flavors intact and prevents you from having watered down coffee.

 Quite similar to the previous recipe, this recipes requires a few more ingredients and time.
 If you’re a caramel frappe lover, this is a great diary-free alternative.
 The caramel is made from dates so it naturally has less sugar.
-I love the creaminess of this recipe and my body appreciates the lower sugar content.
+I love the creaminess of this iced coffee recipe and my body appreciates the lower sugar content.

 The coffee concentrate trend makes it easy to have quick iced coffee at home.
 But this Oh She Glows recipe teaches you how to make your own!
 This iced coffee requires a little more prep time for the concentrate so I’m not sure how speedy I would consider it.
 However, it provides you with the essentials to have coffee for days.

 Yes please!
 I’m a macchiato fan through and through.
 Plus, I love any excuse to use my nespresso (see here).
-If you’re not a coconut fan, you could sub in the almond milk versions for this recipe.
-With only 6 ingredients, this recipe is bound to become a staple in your iced coffee rotation.
+If you’re not a coconut fan, you could sub in the almond milk versions for this iced coffee recipe.
+With only 6 ingredients, this recipe is bound to become a staple in your coffee rotation.